HNagouda/Project-Creation-Automation/README.md

     pip install -r requirements.txt
     ```
 2. Open the `.env` file in the cloned repository and enter your credentials and paths in the given spaces
+   - **Note: If you do not have a templates folder, you may leave the `TEMPLATES_DIR` environment variable empty**

-3. Copy the `.env` file to your scripts folder or any other folder you choose.
+3. Copy the `.env` file to your scripts folder or any other folder you choose
    - **Note: This program could use an already existing `.env` file.
 If you wish to merge the variables in this particular file with your own variables, then copy the contents of this file to your `.env` file.**

-4. Open the `create.py` and `open.py` files and in the blank space, enter the directory in which your copied/previously-existing `.env` file is located
+4. Open the `creator.py` and `open.py` files and in the blank space, enter the directory in which your copied/previously-existing `.env` file is located
     - Will be assigned to a variable called `env_dir`

 5. Run the below command from shell: